microsoft/vscode-wiki/How-to-Contribute.md

 In case of issues, try deleting the contents of `~/.node-gyp` (alternatively `~/.cache/node-gyp` for Linux, `~/Library/Caches/node-gyp/` for macOS, or `%USERPROFILE%\AppData\Local\node-gyp` for Windows) first and then run `git clean -xfd` and then try again.

-> If you are on Windows or Linux 64 bit systems and would like to compile to 32 bit, you'll need to set the `npm_config_arch` environment variable to `ia32` before running `npm`.
+> If you are on Windows or Linux 64-bit systems and would like to compile to 32 bit, you'll need to set the `npm_config_arch` environment variable to `ia32` before running `npm`.
 This will compile all native node modules for a 32 bit architecture.
 Similarly, when cross-compiling for ARM, set `npm_config_arch` to `arm`.

 > [!NOTE]
 > For more information on how to install NPM modules globally on UNIX systems without resorting to `sudo`, refer to [this guide](http://www.johnpapa.net/how-to-use-npm-global-without-sudo-on-osx/).